Gerald L. Davis (President)

 Kelly J. Kamerer, General Secretary

 Kelly Kamerer joined Goodwill Industries of Central Texas in September 2000 and is currently the Senior Director of Executive Support, and Executive Assistant to the President & CEO.

 Kelly works directly with the Board Directors of Goodwill Central Texas (GCT), Goodwill Education Board (GEB), Goodwill Staffing Group Board, and the Blue Solutions Board.
-She is an active member of the GCT Leadership team, tasked with strategic planning.
+She is an active member of the GCT Leadership team, and serves as director of local board, RCAH.
 She has a degree in Business Management/Administration and was recently named General Secretary for Workability International, the world’s largest body representing providers of work and employment services to people with disabilities.